Knightflare15/Tetris/MASTER_README.md

 Important ideas:

-- relational schema;
+- A relational schema is useful here because users, matches, friendships, requests, and scores all have clear structured relationships.
-- uniqueness constraints;
+- Uniqueness constraints protect correctness, for example preventing duplicate usernames or duplicate provider-account links.
-- foreign keys;
+- Foreign keys enforce real relationships between tables so linked data cannot drift too easily into invalid states.
-- indexes;
+- Indexes improve read performance for common lookup and sort patterns such as friend queries, user lookups, and leaderboard reads.
-- cloud DB connectivity;
+- Cloud DB connectivity introduces practical issues like connection strings, SSL settings, and runtime reachability that do not appear in simple local demos.
-- firewall and public access settings;
+- Firewall and public access settings are common operational causes of "works locally, fails in Azure" style bugs.
-- auto-pause / cold-start behavior.
+- Auto-pause and cold-start behavior matter because they can make auth or persistence flows appear flaky even when the application logic is correct.

 Related prep: